-To test the predictions worked out above, we first fit the Independent Observations model and the Ensemble model to the filler similarity data recently reported by Colloff et al. (2021), which were summarized earlier in Figures 1 and 2.
-We did not also fit the Integration model to those data because it predicts the opposite of the observed pattern, but we do provide a few tests of its predictions below (which are, characteristically, wildly off the mark).
-Model parameters.
-For fits of both models, we defined $\mu_I$ to be 0 ( $\mu_I \equiv 0$ ) and $\sigma_I$ (standard deviation of the innocent suspect distribution) to be 1 ( $\sigma_I \equiv 1$ ).
-We also set $\sigma_G$ (standard deviation of the guilty suspect distribution) to 1 because allowing it to deviate from $\sigma_I$ never significantly improved the fit.
-The Independent Observations model is characterized by seven additional parameters: $\mu_G$ (mean of the guilty suspect distribution), $\mu{F{TP}}$ (mean of the target-present filler distribution), $\mu{F{TA}}$ (mean of the target-absent filler distribution), $\sigma_F$ (standard deviation of the filler distribution relative to the innocent and guilty distributions), and three confidence criteria, $c_1$ , $c_2$ , and $c_3$ (the confidence ratings were collapsed across adjacent ratings to create three confidence bins).
+For fits of both models, we defined μ_I to be 0 ($\mu_I \equiv 0$) and σ_I (standard deviation of the innocent suspect distribution) to be

+1 ($\sigma_I \equiv 1$).
+We also set σ_G (standard deviation of the guilty suspect distribution) to 1 because allowing it to deviate from σ_I never significantly improved the fit.
+The independent observations model is characterized by seven additional parameters: μ_G (mean of the guilty suspect distribution); $\mu{F{TP}}$ (mean of the TP filler distribution); $\mu{F{TA}}$ (mean of the TA filler distribution); σ_F (standard deviation of the filler distribution relative to the innocent and guilty distributions); and three confidence criteria, c_1 , c_2 , and c_3 (the confidence ratings were collapsed across adjacent ratings to create three confidence bins).
 Note that we would expect to find that $\sigma_F > 1$ because although the same innocent suspect was used in every TA lineup and the same guilty suspect was used in every TP lineup, the fillers in every similarity condition were randomly drawn from a pool of 109 faces.
-That random selection process would be expected to add random error to the filler distribution relative to the innocent and guilty suspect may be a provide the filler distribution for the filler distribution process would be expected to add random error to the filler distribution process would be expected to add random error to the filler distribution relative to the innocent and guilty suspect distributions (where $\sigma_G = \sigma_I \equiv 1$ ).
+That random selection process would be expected to add random error to the filler distribution relative to the innocent and guilty suspect distributions (where $\sigma_G = \sigma_I \equiv 1$).

-Across the three filler-similarity conditions, some of the seven parameters for the Independent Observations model were constrained to be equal, whereas others were free to vary.
-In particular, $\mu_G$ was constrained to be equal across similarity conditions (1 free parameter) because the guilty suspect was the same in every TP lineup, and, according to the foundational assumption of this model, the memory signals generated by the guilty suspect should be independent of the memory signals generated by the fillers.
-By contrast, we would expect $\mu{F{TP}}$ to vary systematically across the three conditions (Figure 5) because this is the parameter that was intentionally manipulated, so its estimated value was free to vary (3 parameters).
-We have no similar reason to expect $\mu{F{TA}}$ to vary across conditions or to deviate from $\mu_I \equiv 0$ .
-Still, filler similarity to the innocent suspect was experimentally manipulated in TA lineups, so $\mu{F{TA}}$ might

-(and, as it turns out, did) vary significantly as a result.
-We therefore did not constrain its value to be fixed across conditions (3 parameters).
-Similarly, $\sigma_F$ was also initially free to vary across conditions (again because filler similarity was manipulated, perhaps affecting this parameter), but it never affected the fit significantly, so, while allowing its estimated value to deviate from 1, we constrained it to be equal across filler similarity conditions (1 free parameter).
-Finally, the three confidence criteria were allowed to vary across conditions (9 parameters).
+Across the three filler-similarity conditions, some of the seven parameters for the independent observations model were constrained to be equal, whereas others were free to vary.
+In particular, μ_G was constrained to be equal across similarity conditions (one free parameter) because the guilty suspect was the same in every TP lineup, and, according to the foundational assumption of this model, the memory signals generated by the guilty suspect should be independent of the memory signals generated by the fillers.
+By contrast, we would expect $\mu{\ensuremath{\mbox{\scriptsize F}{TP}}}$ to vary systematically across the three conditions (Figure 5) because this is the parameter that was intentionally manipulated, so its estimated value was free to vary (three parameters).
+We have no similar reason to expect $\mu{F{T\Delta}}$ to vary across conditions or to deviate from $\mu_I = 0$.
+Still, filler similarity to the innocent suspect was experimentally manipulated in TA lineups, so $\mu{F{\pi_A}}$ might (and, as it turns out, did) vary significantly as a result.
+We therefore did not constrain its value to be fixed across conditions (three parameters).
+Similarly, σ_F was also initially free to vary across conditions (again because filler similarity was manipulated, perhaps affecting this parameter), but it never affected the fit significantly, so, while allowing its estimated value to deviate from 1, we constrained it to be equal across filler-similarity conditions (one free parameter).
+Finally, the three confidence criteria were allowed to vary across conditions (nine parameters).
 Thus, in all, there were 1 + 1 + 3 + 3 + 9 = 17 free parameters for this model.
-As described by Wixted et al. (2018), this model also has a correlation parameter, $\sigma_b$ , but its estimated value never differed from 0 (even though it theoretically should have), so it plays no role in the fits of this model.
+As described by Wixted et al. (2018), this model also has a correlation parameter, σ_b , but its estimated value never differed from 0 (even though it theoretically should have), so it plays no role in the fits of this model.